-Self-employment income Self-employment

-reported income reported

-in column A in column A

-from all sources + - from CA sources

-while a CA resident while a nonresident = California ratio
+Self-employment income reported in column A from all sources + while a CA resident Self-employment income reported in column A from CA sources sident while a nonresident = California ratio

-Total self-empl oyme ent income

-reported in colu umn A
+Total self-employment income reported in column A

 Multiply your total California deduction, line 14, column D by the California ratio described above and enter the result on line 14, column E. If the California ratio is greater than 1.00, enter the amount from line 14, column D on line 14, column E. If the California ratio is less than zero, enter -0- on line 14, column E.